bonificial/vending_machine/Readme.md

 Import the collection "Vending Machine.postman_collection.json" into postman

+1. Download the zip or `git clone https://github.com/bonificial/vending_machine.git` into your PC
-1. Copy all the contents of the zip folder vending_machine_api into your pc
+2. Extract the contents of the zip folder (if you downloaded the zip).

 2. CD into that folder